GlomCon’s Virtual Glomerular Disease Fellowship

 Nephrin: Africa, Europe, Ireland, United Kingdom, North America, South America

 Podocin: Asia-Pacific region (including but not limited to Australia, China, India, Indonesia, Japan, Korea, Malaysia, Nepal, New Zealand, Philippines, Taiwan, Thailand)

-The GlomCon fellows will have a 1-2 hour meeting with faculty every two weeks throughout the year.
+The GlomCon fellows will have a 1-2 hour meeting with faculty every two to four weeks throughout the year.
 Fellows have to prepare for and lead the session, which may take many forms, such as case-based discussions, journal club, nephropathology series, or ‘behind-the-door’ look at guidelines.